JonathanJustavino/quic-benchmark/README.md

 * Multiplexed connections without head-of-line-blocking: TCP can suffer head-of-line-blocking delays of all multiplexed streams if any of the TCP packets are delayed or lost.
   When a multiplexed stream is lost in QUIC, the other streams are not paused/delayed.
 * QUIC uses encryption by default, while TCP needs to be used in combination with TLS to achieve encrypted communication.
-  This saves time and packets at the begin of each connection, because it is not necessary to first set up TCP and afterwards negotiate the encryption via TLS
+  This saves time and packets at the beginning of each connection, because it is not necessary to first set up TCP and afterwards negotiate the encryption via TLS

 First, we explain the general setup and the specific parameters (which OS was used, the topology of the network, etc.) of our experiment in the [Experiment setup](#experiment-setup) chapter.
 There is also a detailed explanation of a [problem](#considerations-regarding-nodejs--quic) we encountered during the project: The support for the nodejs-version we used run out because OpenSSL probably won't include QUIC-support until OpenSSL 3.1, which does not have an official release date yet.